 Buying a refurbished device rather than one that’s brand-new can save you a ton of money.
-However, these products don’t usually get the spotlight from retailers like Best Buy, Amazon, or B&H Photo.
-You also won’t find them sitting on the homepage of Apple, Google, Nintendo, Sonos, or Olympus, to name a few.
+However, these products don’t usually receive any spotlight from retailers like Best Buy, Amazon, or B&H Photo.
+You also won’t find them sitting on the homepage of Apple, Google, Nintendo, Sonos, or Microsoft, to name a few.
 However, that doesn’t mean you can’t find refurbs on these sites.

 First, a quick description of what “refurbished” means.
 If it has been refurbished, that likely means the product was either broken or roughed up enough to warrant a repair.
 It could also mean that whoever bought it simply decided they didn’t want it and returned it to the store.
 The definition of what makes for a refurbished product varies depending on the seller, though something that may ease some worry is that there are US laws that prevent once-used tech from being sold as new.